 A diagnosis of Neurofibromatosis (NF) can be very overwhelming and upsetting.
 For some families a diagnosis comes as a shock, whilst for others, typically those who have been on the diagnostic monitoring path for a while, a confirmed diagnosis can actually be a relief.

-Regardless of where you find yourselves along the spectrum, a recent diagnosis of NF will have an impact on you, as you digest and come to terms emotionally and medically with this information.
-So, it is very important to know that you are not on your own.
+Regardless of where you find yourselves along the spectrum, a recent diagnosis of NF will have an impact on you as you digest and come to terms emotionally and medically with this information.

 The Children's Tumour Foundation (CTF) is here to provide support, resources, community connections, advocacy and clinical links for anyone diagnosed with NF1, NF2 and Schwannomatosis, as well as for their families, carers and the wider community - no matter what their age!